ninjamuffin10111/hello-1/py/README.md

     print("Hello world!")
 ```

 Notice we added some text as well.
+Let's talk about that for a moment.

+## Strings

+Anytime you see quotes around text and words (or even numbers) you
+are working with what's called a **string**.
+Think of the string
+that holds beads on a bracelet or necklace.
+The beads are the letters
+and numbers in the string and the quotes on the ends hold the beads
+on the string.

+## Documenting Your Code

-That's called a *docstring* and is
+The three quoted string is called a *docstring* and is essentially
-essentially ignored by the program but allows us to document our
+ignored by the program but allows us to document our program as we
-program as we go so programs like `pydoc3` can do this:
+go so programs like `pydoc3` can do this:

 ```shell
 > pydoc3 ./hello